 Adding deck lighting is a simple and easy way to upgrade your backyard.
-So today, we’re showing you how easy it is to install low-voltage lighting to a deck area.
+Today, we’re showing you how easy it is to install low-voltage lighting to a deck area.
 We’re using the Deckorators Lighting Kit because it contains nearly everything you need—from the transformer and photocell to the string of eight lights and the paddle bit to install them with.
 While other brands follow the same basic steps, the Deckorators kit is particularly easy to use.
 There's no stripping of wires or worry of getting the fittings right—everything connects easily by hand with plugs that screw snugly together.
 Let’s get started!

 Step 1: Open kit